GeneaLabs/CodeStyle/README.md

 ### Properties
 - Keep classes to fewer than 4 properties where possible (Models are the exception).
-- Avoid classes that do not encapsulate any data (for example purely static classes), possibly with the exception of null-object class instances.
+- Avoid classes that do not encapsulate any data.
 - **TBD** Avoid public properties where possible.
 Class properties should only be set through constructors and manipulated through methods.
 (Are getters and settings preferrable over public properties -- what dangers are there to consider?
 What is the underlying reason this is considered such a bad thing?)
 - Avoid setting properties to null.
 (And conversely avoid null-checks.)